submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 When Submariner Globalnet is deployed in a Cluster, it auto-allocates the configured number of `globalIPs` and programs the necessary egress rules on the active Gateway node of the Cluster.
 This is done internally by creating `ClusterGlobalEgressIP` CR object with the name `cluster-default`.
 Users can query the CR to check the allocated GlobalIPs at the Cluster level.
-If users create multiple ClusterGlobalEgressIP CRs that match the Cluster scope, one of the egressIP at the Cluster scope will be used.
+If admin creates additional ClusterGlobalEgressIP CRs that match the Cluster scope, the status field of those CRs will be marked as error with appropriate message.
+Basically only `cluster-default` object will be supported.

 Only an admin user can create the `ClusterGlobalEgressIP` object and regular users will only be able to create `GlobalEgressIP` objects.